wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 executable programs that read in input files and produce output files**.
 A file produced as output by one task can be required as input for another task.
 Consequently, a workflow is a **DAG of tasks** where edges are file dependencies (see the [Multi Core
-Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing)).
+Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing) in which we already discussed dependencies between tasks).

 There are two typical "rules of execution" in practice:

   - *A task cannot start before all its input files have been generated.*
   - *A task's output file is available only once all of that task's output files have been generated.*

-In other words, a task is considered completed only once all its output files have been generated.
+In other words, a task is considered completed only once it has written all its output files.
 Until then, its output file are "invisible" to other tasks.
-This is because, unless we know the details of a task's implementation, we can never be sure when an output files is finalized before the task's program actually finishes.
+This is because, unless we know the details of a task's implementation, we can never be sure when an output files is finalized before the task's program actually exits.

 **For now, we assume that a task can only run using a single core**.